peterpjaspers/yet-another-make/doc/design_overview.md

 changed since the previous build.
 Last-write-time and version are stored in the file node.

-### Command node version
+### Command execution version

-A ***command node version*** is a hash of:
+A command node contains a ***command execution version***, being a hash of:
-- The file node versions of all source and derived file dependencies.
+- The file node versions of the source and derived file dependencies of the command node.
 - The command script version
   The ***command script version*** is a hash of the command script text.

-The command node version is updated after completion of command execution.
+A command execution version is updated after completion of the command execution.

 ### Dirty bit

 Each node (command, derived, source) has a ***dirty bit***.
-A set dirty bit indicates that the node version is possibly out-dated and that it needs to be updated.
+A set dirty bit indicates that the node version is possibly outdated.
+A dirty node needs a
-[Processing a build request](#processing-a-build-request) explains what it means to update a node.
+***node update***.
+A node update determines whether the node version is indeed outdated and recomputes the version if it is outdated.
+[Processing a build request](#processing-a-build-request) explains in more detail what it means to update a node.

 The dirty bit of a file node is set when there has been, or may have been,